-- Psychology courses: PSY 101, 255 (4), 261.

-- Psychology elective courses choose three: PSY 220 [or 230 or 325], 340, 380, 415, 420, 425, 440.
+- Psychology courses: PSY 101, 270 (4), 271 (4). - Psychology elective courses choose three: PSY 220 [or 230 or 325], 340, 380, 415, 420, 425, 440.

-Total: 19 semester hours.

 Courses of Instruction: Psychology

 PSY 101.
 Introductory Psychology.
 3.

 An introduction to the various sub-areas that comprise psychology, including the development of psychology as a science, learning and memory, biological foundations of behavior, sensation and perception, human development, motivation and emotions, and social psychology.
 Emphasis placed on critical thinking and understanding the scientific methods used in the discipline.
 Fall, Spring.